Calcineurin: Mechanism of action

 When an antigen-presenting cell interacts with a T cell receptor on T cells, there is an increase in the cytoplasmic level of calcium, which activates calcineurin by binding a regulatory subunit and activating calmodulin binding.
 Calcineurin induces transcription factors (NFATs) that are important in the transcription of IL-2 genes.
 IL-2 activates T-helper lymphocytes and induces the production of other cytokines.
 In this way, it governs the action of cytotoxic lymphocytes.
 The amount of IL-2 being produced by the T-helper cells is believed to influence the extent of the immune response significantly.

+Calcineurin directly dephosphorylates cytoplasmic subunits of the NFAT1 transcription complex, operating through direct binding through a conserved N terminus.
+Translocation of the NFAT transcription factors into the nucleus is maintained via the concentration of Ca2+ ions due to the integration of Ca2+ signaling within mitogen-activated protein kinase in NFAT, the activity of Calmodulin can act as a coincidence detector for Ras signaling pathways.
+Dissociation of histone deacetylase 4 (HDAC) by calcineurin leads to regulation of the Mef2 transcription factor, which mediates transition of fast muscle fibers to slow muscle fibers.
+This ability to regulate muscular fiber conversion has implications for the developmental impact of the protein and also is believed to be connected to regulation of programmed cell death.